GROSSMONT INSTRUMENTAL MUSIC

 Justin Kriebel

-Percussion Instructor
+Percussion Expert

 Tyler Deardon

-Marching Instructor
+Marching Expert

 Tyler’s musical journey began in the fifth grade under the guidance of Mr. Villegas, who introduced him to the trumpet.
 His passion for music quickly grew, and by middle school, Tyler was part of the first-ever Spring Valley Middle School Marching Band, which gained recognition throughout the community.
-His early experiences sparked a deep interest in high brass instruments, and he worked tirelessly to refine his skills.

 Currently, Tyler is the Trumpet Section Leader for the SDSU Aztecs Marching Band, where he continues to hone his leadership skills and inspire the next generation of musicians.